-This blog post was guest authored by Dana Fields-Johnson, a director at Prevention Institute, a grant partner at the Hogg Foundation and coordinator of the Communities of Care initiative.
+This blog post was guest authored by Dana Fields-Johnson, a director at Prevention Institute, a grantee partner at the Hogg Foundation and coordinator of the Communities of Care initiative.

-In early November, thought leaders, practitioners, community advocates, and youth gathered for the 2023 Young Minds Matter Conference in Houston.
-Young Minds Matter is a call to action, an opportunity to contribute to the collective healing of communities, and a chance to be part of a movement shaping the future of mental health.
+In early November, thought leaders, practitioners, community advocates, and youth gathered for the 2023 Young Minds Matter Conference (YMM) in Houston.
+YMM is a call to action, an opportunity to contribute to the collective healing of communities, and a chance to be part of a movement shaping the future of mental health.
 Under the theme of ‘Transforming Our Communities Collectively,’ participants discussed promising solutions to mental health with a focus on creating resilient communities for youth.
-Co-hosted by the Hogg Foundation for Mental Health and Prevention Institute, Young Minds Matter is representative of a movement that prioritizes a comprehensive approach to mental well-being and that considers the impact of the community environment and structural determinants such as racism, bias, and discrimination.
+Co-hosted by the Hogg Foundation for Mental Health and Prevention Institute, YMM is representative of a movement that prioritizes a comprehensive approach to mental well-being and that considers the impact of the community environment and non-medical drivers of mental health.

 Speaking Truthfully About the Problems